Hey, do you like having sausages for breakfast or as a snack?

 Factors to Consider When Giving Your Dog Sausage Casings

-If you’re thinking about giving your furry friend some sausages, there are a few things you should consider when it comes to the casings.
+If you want to give your furry friend some sausages, there are a few things you should consider when it comes to the casings.

 Types of Sausage Casings: Natural vs. Artificial

-First off, you need to know whether the casing is natural or artificial.
+First off, you need to know whether the casing is artificial or natural.

-Natural casings are made from a layer of animals’ intestines called submucosa, and they’re usually very thin and edible.
-This means dogs can easily digest them without any problems.
+Natural casings are derived from animals’ intestines known as submucosa.
+These casings are typically very thin and, more importantly, edible.
+This means that your beloved dog can easily digest them without any issues.

-Cellulose and plastic casings are inedible and should always be peeled off before giving sausages to your dog.
+Unlike collagen casings, cellulose, and plastic casings are inedible and should always be removed before feeding sausages to your dog.
+These casings serve as protective barriers for the sausages but pose a potential hazard if consumed.

 Let’s start with size.
-If you have a smaller breed, like a Chihuahua or Pomeranian, they’re more likely to have a bad reaction to sausage casings.
+If you have a petite companion, like a Chihuahua or Pomeranian, they’re more likely to have a bad reaction to sausage casings.

-But don’t assume that larger breeds are in the clear, keep an eye on them after they’ve had a sausage casing treat.
+But don’t assume that larger breeds are in the clear, observe them after they’ve had a sausage casing treat.

 Age is another factor to consider.
-Senior dogs are more likely to have sensitive stomachs and experience symptoms like nausea, vomiting, or diarrhea after eating sausage casings.
+Senior dogs are more likely to have sensitive stomachs and experience symptoms like diarrhea, or vomiting after eating sausage casings.

 And if you have a puppy or an older dog, their immune system is weaker, so it’s best to avoid sausage casings altogether.